 Lastra said the record indicates that Rayford told police and prosecutors a much different story.

 Rayford described herself, in the interview with me, as a scared young woman who had never been in any kind of trouble.
 She told me that she was at work at a pharmacy when detectives showed up to question her.

 She also claimed that she had multiple interviews with detectives and prosecutors and that Slaughter was also in those interviews.

 Jury foreman Jon Crye told me that the jury believed that Rayford stopped testifying because she was afraid of Braddy and Willis.
 She told me that she wasn't afraid of them, that she believes that they are innocent and that she only stopped because she didn't want to lie on the stand.

-Chapter four: Slaughter Seeks to Clear His Name
+Slaughter Seeks to Clear His Name: Slaughter Steps Forward

 Before the airing of "Guilty without Proof," I made multiple attempts to find Slaughter.
 I knew that he was living in a halfway house in the Akron area.
 WTOL 11 photographer Eric Rerucha and I went to Akron, and I left a letter for Slaughter, asking him to tell me his story.